massarin/massarin/README.md

 ---

 #### About Me
-I am a recent graduate with a MSc in Cosmology and a background in computational methods and programming. ヽ(^o^)丿
+I am a recent graduate with a MSc in Cosmology and a background in computational methods and programming. ヽ(^^)丿

 ---